dn11/RepData_PeerAssessment1/PA1_template.md

 ![](./PA1_template_files/figure-html/unnamed-chunk-11-1.png)

-We can also compute the mean and mode and compare them with the original values where we ignored NAs computed above:
+We can also compute the mean and median and compare them with the original values where we ignored NAs computed above: